LEDGER HARDWARE WALLETS

 Inflation!
 If you’re like us, then just reading the word might have just sent a chill down your spine.
 But just what is inflation?

 Why?
-Because it’s arguably one of the biggest drains on our wallets and makes everything much much more expensive over time—certainly not ideal!
+It’s arguably one of the biggest drains on our wallets and makes everything much more expensive over time.
+It’s certainly not ideal!
 But did you know inflation wasn’t always a thing?

-That’s right, there was a time way back when, when you didn’t have to worry about the effects of inflation on your finances.
-We’re talking about the late 19th and early 20th century—back when most national currencies were actually pegged to a specific quantity of gold.
+That’s right, there was a time when you didn’t have to worry about the effects of inflation on your finances.
+We’re talking about the late 19th and early 20th century—back when most national currencies were pegged to a specific quantity of gold.

-Back in the day, the governments of most countries actually set a fixed exchange rate between their currencies and gold.
-This meant you could walk into a bank with a bunch of cash and walk out with a fixed allocation of gold, and you could do it again the next day, and the next, and get the exact same amount of gold each time—not like today, where you’d have to contend with a different exchange rate every day.
+These days, the governments of most countries actually set a fixed exchange rate between their currencies and gold.
+This meant you could walk into a bank with a bunch of cash and walk out with a fixed allocation of gold.
+In fact, you could do it again the next day, and the next, and get the exact same amount of gold each time.
+Yes—the exchange rate would not even change from day to day.

-This system was known as the gold standard—and it has been nixed for half a century now.
+This system was known as the gold standard, but it’s no longer in place.
 Where currencies used to be backed by a fixed allocation of gold, they’re not anymore!
 Instead, they’re simply backed by the goodwill of the government that prints/mints it.

-And as we’ll soon find out, changes in economic circumstances over the last century have forced governments to print more currency than ever before, resulting in something we all face, but many of us aren’t aware of just how damaging it is to our finances.
+That might seem all well and good, but changes in economic circumstances over the last century have forced governments to print more currency than ever before.
+And as a result, we’re feeling the strain.
+We all face it, but many of us aren’t aware of just how damaging it is to our finances.

 Know what we’re talking about?
 Yep, it’s our good old friend, inflation again.

-Before we get into the nitty-gritty of inflation and why it straight up sucks, we first need to take a look at how fiat money came about—that is the kind of money we have today, that isn’t backed by gold or anything else.
+Before we get into the nitty-gritty of inflation and why it straight-up sucks, we first need to take a look at how fiat currency came about—that is the kind of money we have today, that isn’t backed by gold or anything else.

 Back when countries needed to adhere to the gold standard, they had to maintain a significant gold reserve to match the amount of currency in circulation.

-In other words, they couldn’t print money unless they had enough gold in reserves to back it up—that is, unless they changed the exchange rates (which they did, plenty of times).
+In other words, they couldn’t print money unless they had enough gold in reserves to back it up.
+Unless they changed the exchange rates (which, of course, they did, plenty of times).

-But the gold standard didn’t completely die until the 1970s, which is when the United States dissolved something known as the Bretton Woods agreement, which saw other currencies pegged to the US dollar (USD) which was itself pegged to gold.
+But the gold standard didn’t completely die until the 1970s.
+This was finalised when the United States dissolved something known as the Bretton Woods Agreement.

-With this, the US dollar became what is now known as a ‘fiat currency’—that is, a currency that has its value enforced by the government that issues it and is reliant on the continued faith of its users.
+With this, the US dollar became what is now known as a ‘fiat currency’—that is, a currency that has its value enforced by the government that issues it.
+Instead of relying on the value of gold, USD became reliant on the continued faith of its users.

-This is the kind of money that we generally use today—it doesn’t have any intrinsic value like commodity money and there is no limit to how much of it can be printed, since it isn’t constrained by the availability of resources.
-In other words, governments can essentially print money as and when needed—and for any reason!
+This is the kind of money that we generally use today—it doesn’t have any intrinsic value like commodity money.
+Plus, governments can print as much of it as they like, since it’s not reliant on the availability of real-world resources.

 And boy have they been busy printing—with around one-fifth of all US dollars printed in 2020 alone